-Hurricane Delta heads for US after lashing Mexico’s Yucatan
+Hurricane Delta lashes Mexico’s Yucatan, then heads for US

 Delta could make landfall, possibly as a Category 3 storm, sometime Friday south of Morgan City, La., the forecast said.
-On Wednesday evening, the storm was centered about 550 miles (890 kilometers) south-southeast of Cameron, La., and heading northwest at 17 mph (28 kph).
+On Wednesday evening, the storm was centered about 525 miles (845 kilometers) south-southeast of Cameron, La., and heading west-northwest at 17 mph (28 kph).

 The hurricane came ashore in Mexico around 5:30 a.m.
 Wednesday with top winds of 110 mph (175 kph).
 Officials said it caused no deaths or injuries, but did force hundreds of tourists to take refuge in storm shelters.
 It knocked out power to about 266,000 customers, or about one-third of the total on the Yucatan peninsula.